Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Structure of the persistence measures and diagrams spaces

-For some compact set $K \subset \upperdiag$, consider the following transport plan $\tilde{\pi}_n$ (consider informally that what went from $K$ to $K^c$ and from $K^c$ to $K$ is now transported onto the diagonal, while everything else is unchanged):
+Let $s:\upperdiag\to \thediag$ be the projection on $\thediag$ for the metric $d$.
+Such a projection is not unique for $q=1$ or for the more general Polish spaces $\XX$ of Remark \ref{rem:polish}, but we can always select a measurable projection $s$ \cite{cascales2003measurable}.
+We consider the following transport plan $\tilde{\pi}_n$ (consider informally that what went from $K$ to $K^c$ and from $K^c$ to $K$ is now transported onto the diagonal, while everything else is unchanged):